ugurelveren/blog/content/post/what-is-cloud-native-design.md

 #### Loosely Coupled Systems

-The components of the system are independent and interact with each other through well-defined interfaces (like APIs).
-Changes or failures in one component don't directly affect the others, allowing for easier updates and better fault tolerance.
+In a loosely coupled system, each component is designed to function independently.
+Services interact through well-defined interfaces, typically via APIs or messaging systems, so that a failure or update in one component doesn't directly impact the others.
+This architecture allows for greater flexibility, scalability, and fault tolerance across the system.

 **Example**
-An e-commerce platform running on Kubernetes (Amazon EKS, Azure AKS, Google GKE) has the following microservices:
+Imagine an e-commerce platform built using AWS services, where each part of the system is deployed independently:

 - Order Service (Node.js) running in an AWS Fargate container
 - Payment Service (Java) deployed as an AWS Lambda function
-- Inventory Service (Python) using Amazon DynamoDB
+- Inventory Service (Python) hosted on Elasticbeanstalk using an Amazon DynamoDB

-Services communicate via **Amazon SQS** for asynchronous messaging and fault isolation.
-If the Inventory Service is unavailable, the order flow continues, and stock updates are retried later.
+The services communicate asynchronously using **Amazon SQS**.
+If the Inventory Service becomes temporarily unavailable, the system continues processing orders, and stock updates are queued and handled later, ensuring a smooth user experience despite the partial outage.

 ---

 #### Interoperate

-These systems can work together seamlessly using standardized communication protocols (like HTTP or gRPC) and managed messaging services provided by cloud platforms.
+In a cloud-native system, services are often developed in different languages, deployed independently, and maintained by separate teams.
+Despite these differences, they must work together seamlessly.
+This is made possible by standardized communication protocols (like HTTP/REST or gRPC) and cloud-managed messaging and routing services that enable consistent and reliable interactions across components.

 **Example**
-Let's imagine a ride-sharing platform built entirely on **Google Cloud** using:
+Imagine a ride-sharing platform built entirely on Google Cloud, with each service using the best-fit compute option while maintaining loose coupling and seamless communication:

-- Driver Matching Service (Go) on **Cloud Run**
+   - Driver Matching Service (Go) deployed on Cloud Run
-- Passenger Request Service (Python) on **Cloud Functions**
+   - Passenger Request Service (Python) running on Cloud Run
-- Pricing Engine (Java) on **Google Kubernetes Engine (GKE)**
+   - Pricing Engine (Java) running in a container on Google Kubernetes Engine (GKE)

-All services communicate using **gRPC** over **Google Cloud Pub/Sub**, while **Google Cloud Load Balancing** manages traffic flow securely and efficiently between services.
+All services expose **HTTP/gRPC** interfaces, and communication is handled through a combination of Google Cloud Load Balancing for synchronous calls and Google Cloud Pub/Sub for event-driven, asynchronous messaging.
+This hybrid approach enables high performance and loose coupling, ensuring a smooth and scalable experience for both drivers and passengers.

 ---

 #### Secure

-The system ensures data confidentiality, integrity, and access control using managed identity, encryption, and secure networking services.
+Security is a core pillar of cloud-native systems.
+It goes beyond just protecting data.
+It's about enforcing least-privilege access, managing secrets securely, encrypting everything by default, and ensuring secure communication between services.
+Cloud providers offer native tools that make implementing these best practices easier and more consistent.

 **Example**

-A banking app on **Azure** uses:
+A banking application deployed on Azure follows modern security practices by using fully managed services:

-- **Azure Key Vault** to securely store secrets and certificates
+- Azure Key Vault stores secrets, certificates, and encryption keys securely
-- **Azure Active Directory** for OAuth 2.0-based authentication and RBAC
+- Azure Active Directory handles OAuth 2.0 authentication and fine-grained role-based access control (RBAC)
-- **Azure API Management** for secure, rate-limited API exposure
+- Azure API Management acts as a secure, throttled gateway for exposing internal APIs
-- **Azure Disk Encryption** to encrypt data at rest
+- Azure Disk Encryption ensures that all stored data is encrypted at rest

-Each microservice is deployed using **Azure Container Apps** and leverages **Managed Identities** to ensure secure, least-privilege access without managing Kubernetes.
+Each microservice is deployed as an isolated unit using Azure Container Apps and is granted **Managed Identities**.
+This enables secure communication with other services and access to resources—without the need to manage credentials or Kubernetes infrastructure.
+The result is a tightly secured, cloud-native environment that meets enterprise-grade compliance requirements by design.

 ---

 #### Resilient

-The system recovers gracefully from failures using built-in redundancy, automated scaling, and chaos testing tools provided by cloud providers.
+Resilience in a cloud-native system means anticipating failure and designing the system to recover automatically, without manual intervention.
+Cloud providers offer powerful tools to build self-healing architectures that detect, respond to, and recover from disruptions in real time.

 **Example**

-A streaming service on **AWS** ensures resilience by:
+A video streaming platform built on AWS achieves resilience through a combination of automated scaling, distributed architecture, and fault injection testing:

-- Using **Amazon EC2 Auto Scaling Groups** for elasticity
+   - Amazon EC2 Auto Scaling Groups dynamically adjust capacity based on traffic demand
-- Running fault injection with **AWS Fault Injection Simulator**
+   - AWS Fault Injection Simulator is used to proactively test failure scenarios and improve system robustness
-- Hosting across regions with **Amazon Route 53** global DNS failover
+   - Amazon Route 53 enables global DNS-based failover, distributing user traffic across multiple regions
-- Backing its data layer with **Amazon Aurora Multi-AZ**
+   - Amazon Aurora Multi-AZ ensures high availability for databases with automatic failover to standby replicas

-If one region goes offline, Route 53 reroutes traffic to a healthy region with minimal user impact.
+If an entire AWS region becomes unavailable, **traffic is seamlessly rerouted to a healthy region**, ensuring continuous playback for users—with little to no disruption.

 ---

 #### Manageable

-The system is designed for operational simplicity with cloud-native deployment tools, monitoring dashboards, and managed CI/CD pipelines.
+Cloud-native systems are built with operations in mind.
+They embrace automation, observability, and streamlined deployment workflows.
+Enabling teams to deliver, monitor, and troubleshoot applications efficiently at scale.
+The goal is to minimize manual effort and maximize system insight.

 **Example**
-A SaaS company builds and operates its platform on **Azure**, using:
+A SaaS company runs its platform on Azure, leveraging native tools to simplify operations and accelerate delivery:

-- **Azure DevOps Pipelines** for CI/CD automation
+   - Azure DevOps Pipelines handle continuous integration and delivery with gated releases and rollback support
-- **Bicep** templates for infrastructure as code
+   - Bicep templates manage infrastructure as code, ensuring repeatable and version-controlled provisioning
-- **Azure Monitor** and **Application Insights** for real-time observability
+   - Azure Monitor and Application Insights provide real-time visibility into system health and user behavior
-- **Azure Log Analytics** for central log management and performance tracking
+   - Azure Log Analytics consolidates logs from across services for centralized analysis and alerting

-This setup enables reliable deployments and continuous feedback across the platform.
+This cloud-native setup empowers developers to **ship features confidently**, detect issues early, and maintain high system reliability.
+All without managing complex infrastructure manually.

 ---

 #### Sustainable

-The system is built with scalability and resource efficiency in mind, leveraging serverless, autoscaling, and rightsizing tools from cloud platforms.
+Sustainability in cloud-native systems goes beyond just uptime.
+It's about building architectures that scale efficiently, avoid waste, and reduce operational and environmental costs.
+Cloud providers offer serverless and autoscaling options that help teams meet demand dynamically while optimizing resource usage.

 **Example**
-A growing retail startup on **Google Cloud** runs:
+A fast-growing retail startup on Google Cloud embraces sustainability by designing for scale and efficiency from the start:

-- Stateless services on **Cloud Run**, which automatically scales to zero when idle
+   - Stateless backend services run on Cloud Run, scaling to zero when not in use
-- Event-driven tasks via **Cloud Functions**
+   - Background processing is handled via Cloud Functions, triggered by events like new orders or inventory updates
-- A serverless, scalable database using **Cloud Firestore**
+   - Data is stored in Cloud Firestore, a serverless NoSQL database that scales automatically
-- Budget alerts and **Google Cloud Recommender** for identifying unused resources
+   - Google Cloud Recommender and budget alerts help the team identify idle resources and control spending proactively

-This architecture minimizes operational cost and carbon footprint while scaling with demand.
+This architecture allows the team to grow without overprovisioning, lowering both **infrastructure costs** and their carbon footprint—an important advantage for modern, conscious tech companies.

 ---

 #### Observable

-Visibility into the system is achieved through managed logging, tracing, and monitoring tools that work across services and regions.
+Observability is essential in cloud-native systems.
+It allows teams to understand what's happening inside complex, distributed environments.
+By leveraging managed logging, tracing, and monitoring tools, engineers can detect issues early, trace failures, and ensure performance across services and regions.

 **Example**
-A logistics company running on **AWS** ensures observability with:
+A logistics company operating on AWS ensures deep observability across its platform using a suite of native tools:

-- **Amazon CloudWatch** for metrics, logs, and alarms
+   - Amazon CloudWatch captures metrics, logs, and custom alarms to monitor system behavior in real time
-- **AWS X-Ray** for distributed tracing and service maps
+   - AWS X-Ray provides distributed tracing to visualize service interactions and pinpoint latency bottlenecks
-- **AWS CloudTrail** for auditing infrastructure events
+   - AWS CloudTrail tracks API calls and infrastructure changes for security and compliance auditing
-- **CloudWatch Synthetics** to simulate and monitor user journeys
+   - CloudWatch Synthetics runs automated canary tests to simulate and monitor real user journeys

-When issues arise, engineers can trace them end-to-end across microservices and regions.
+With this setup, the team can **investigate issues end-to-end—from API requests to backend processing**.
+Reducing downtime and improving response times across their microservice architecture.

 ### Why the Definition Evolved

 The original definition of cloud-native, published in 2018, focused heavily on specific technologies, containers, service meshes, microservices, immutable infrastructure, and declarative APIs.
 At the time, these tools were revolutionary.
 They enabled faster deployments, better scaling, and a shift away from traditional monolithic applications.
-The industry needed guidance, and a technology-centric definition gave teams something tangible to work toward.
+The industry needed guidance, and a technology centric definition gave teams something tangible to work toward.

 But over time, as teams gained experience and cloud adoption matured, a new realization emerged: cloud-native isn't just a set of tools.
 It's a philosophy of how software should be designed, deployed, and maintained.